Be-POPIA-Compliant/be-popia-compliant/tags/1.1.6/README.md

 3. Be POPIA Compliant (BPC) | Cookie Settings - Customize your Cookie Notice Banner to match your brand.

 == Changelog ==
-= 1.1.7 =
-    * Fixed a bug where cookie settings tab was not displaying settings.

 = 1.1.6 =
 * Added settings (now Banner & Cookie Settings) for PRO version to customize the POPIA Compliant Banner for a more elegant look.
 * Fixed blank space at bottom of the page in some instances.